kontext-e/docker-jqassistant/README.md

-This is jQAssistant 1.3.0 Distribution with Kontext E Plugin Suite 1.3.3 in a Docker image.
+This is jQAssistant Distribution with Kontext E Plugin Suite in a Docker image.

-In general it works like the [jQAssistant command line distribution](http://buschmais.github.io/jqassistant/doc/1.3.0/#_command_line).
+In general it works like the [jQAssistant command line distribution](http://buschmais.github.io/jqassistant/doc/1.6.0/#_command_line).

+## Tags

+* 1.3.3
+* 1.4.2
+* 1.5.1
+* 1.6.1

 ## Volume
 There is one VOLUME ["/project"]

 ## Installed Plugins
-There are the standard jQAssistant plugins plus the Kontext E plugin suite version 1.3.3 (containing asciidoc, checkstyle, findbugs, git, jacoco, javaparser, linecount, plaintext, plantuml, pmd) available.
+There are the standard jQAssistant plugins plus the Kontext E plugin suite (containing asciidoc, checkstyle, findbugs, git, jacoco, javaparser, linecount, plaintext, plantuml, pmd) available.

 ## Examples